iovisor/bcc/docs/tutorial_bcc_python_developer.md

     print("%-18.9f %-16s %-6d %s" % (ts, task, pid, msg))
 ```

-This is simalar to hello_world.py, and traces new processes via sys_clone() again, but has a few more things to learn:
+This is similar to hello_world.py, and traces new processes via sys_clone() again, but has a few more things to learn:

 1. ```prog =```: This time we declare the C program as a variable, and later refer to it.
 This is useful if you want to add some string substitutions based on command line arguments.